marsbroshok/mlops-labs/lab-000-setup/README.md

 In the lab environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).
 Before proceeding make sure that your account has access to the project and is assigned to the **Owner** or **Editor** role.

+The labs in 100-series don't use Kubeflow Pipelines.
+If you intend to go through the 100-series labs only you don't need to provision the Kubeflow Pipelines components.

 ## Enabling the required cloud services

-In addition to the [services enabled by default](https://cloud.google.com/service-usage/docs/enabled-service), the following additional services must be enabled for the 200-series labs:
+In addition to the [services enabled by default](https://cloud.google.com/service-usage/docs/enabled-service), the following additional services must be enabled in order to complete the labs:

 1. Compute Engine
 1. Container Registry